 9 Ways to Celebrate Valentine’s Day with Tweens and Teens

-Five – Breakfast – Make a special breakfast like heart-shaped pancakes or pick up Valentine’s Day donuts.
+Five – Special Breakfast – Make a special breakfast like heart-shaped pancakes or pick up Valentine’s Day donuts.
 My kid will never say “No” to donuts.

 Six – Heart-shaped pizza dinner – We love to make pizza together as a family.
 For Valentine’s Day, it’s fun and super easy to make a heart-shaped pizza.
 We buy pre-made pizza dough from Trader Joe’s and all of our favorite toppings and we’re all set for a fun evening.
 Have each person make their own personal-sized pizza and judge who did it best with a fun prize.
 Teens can be competitive especially when there’s a reward involved.